 This post contains affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read my full disclaimer here.

-If it's one of those years when you just can't make it to the fair, whether because of the cost or the weather or your crazy schedule, you may be feeling especially sad about missing out on fair treats—like fried dough and buttery corn on the cob.
+If it's one of those years when you just can't make it to the fair, whether because of the cost or the weather or your crazy schedule, you may be feeling especially sad about missing out on fair treats.

 Well, that's certainly how I've been feeling this summer!
 Lucky for you and me we can still get our fix, by making our favorite fair treats at home!
-Like with this sweet and tempting Fried Oreos recipe.
+Buttery corn on the cob from the farmstand is one of my favorite fair indulgences that we make at home.
+And another is a batch of sweet, hot, Fried Oreos.

-These were not a fair treat that I ever had growing up, and that made sense when I learned that they weren't created until 2002.
-So my kids' generation and all those that came after will always associate Fried Oreos with the fair.
+Fact: Fried Oreos are not a fair treat that I ever had growing up—and that made sense when I learned that they weren't created until 2002.
+It's my kids' generation and all those who came after who will never think of the state or county fair without thinking of Fried Oreos.

 Fried Oreos History

-The first Fried Oreo debuted in 2002 at the San Diego County Fair, created by a food vendor named Charlie Boghosian - affectionately known as "Chicken Charlie".
-In an effort to differentiate himself from other vendors at the fair, he gained a reputation as the man who would fry anything.
-Truly: in addition to food, he has fried shoes, hats, and Conan O'Brien's sunglasses.
+The first Fried Oreo debuted in 2002 at the San Diego County Fair, created by a food vendor named Charlie Boghosian—affectionately known as "Chicken Charlie".
+To differentiate himself from other vendors at the fair, he gained a reputation as the man who would fry anything—literally.
+In addition to food, he has fried shoes, hats, and Conan O'Brien's sunglasses.

 We have him to thank for treats like fried Kool-Aid, deep-fried filet mignon, and a cheeseburger sandwiched between two Krispy Creme doughnuts.
-Of all his experimentation and fried food inventions, Boghosian says this fried cookie has been hands down his most popular.
+However, of all his experimentation and fried food inventions, Boghosian says Fried Oreos have been hands down his most popular.

 Why you'll love this recipe

 Because they're so delicious and not that hard to make!
-Whip up a quick batter and heat your oil.
-Oreos get dunked in the batter and then fried.
-After frying, you'll find that the crispy cookie has become tender, and it almost melts in your mouth as you bite through!
+The cookies are coated in a sweetened batter for deep frying.
+Then, they're dropped in the oil and cooked until they're golden brown.
+The crispy cookie becomes tender and almost melts in your mouth as you bite through!

-Making these at home gives you a fun opportunity: try different varieties of Oreos for this recipe!
-There are soooo many kinds: peanut butter, birthday cake, holiday colors, double-stuffed.
-At the fair you may get only one choice of Oreo... at home, you can try any kind you want.
+Making deep fried Oreos at home gives you a fun opportunity, too—to try different varieties of Oreos!
+There are soooo many kinds, including peanut butter, birthday cake, holiday colors, and Double Stuf Oreos.
+At the fair you may get only one choice of Oreo cookies... at home, you can try any kind you want.

 🔪 How to make Fried Oreos